 Pulling up to the Kalalau lookout, one of the last lookouts in Koke’e State Park, we soak in the views.
 Stepping towards the viewpoint, Yana notices a small trail beyond the railing.
-A sign clearly states to stay behind the railing, that it is not a trail and can be fatal.
+A sign clearly states to stay behind the railing, that it is not a trail and I think it implied danger.
+As in death.

 Per our typical exchange, I ask Yana not to go.
 Standing next to 2,000-foot vertical drops to the Kalalau Valley, Yana glances over at me and as usual, Yana ignores my request.
 She continues and before I know it, she is out of sight.
 I follow.
 Within a minute there are stunning panoramic views.
 It makes the overlook seem like an afterthought.
 Yana has a grin on her face.
 I am not sure whether it is her sense of success, or she hasn’t had enough.
 She continues on the trail.
 I follow.